Adrian Wojnarowski: Josh Hawley incident

 On July 10, 2020, Republican Senator Josh Hawley wrote a letter to NBA commissioner Adam Silver questioning the propriety of the NBA allowing social justice statements on players' jerseys, but not support for law enforcement or anything critical of the Chinese Communist Party.
 The NBA has business connections with China.
 Wojnarowski, copied on the Hawley communication, replied to Hawley via email saying "fuck you".
-Wojnarowski apologized the same day to Hawley and ESPN; ESPN called Wojnarowski's response "completely unacceptable behavior" and added the network was "addressing it directly with Adrian and specifics of those conversations will remain internal."
-Two days later, ESPN suspended Wojnarowski without pay.
-He was due to remain suspended for one to two weeks.
+Wojnarowski apologized the same day to Hawley and ESPN; ESPN called Wojnarowski's response "completely unacceptable behavior" and suspended Wojnarowski without pay for two weeks.
+Wojnarowski's outburst impressed even his critics, such as LeBron James, who tweeted "#FreeWOJ!!" following the suspension.